abra-code/replay/README.md

   -k, --playlist-key KEY   declare a key in root dictionary of the playlist file for action steps array
-                     if absent, the playlist file root container is assumed to be an array of action steps -e, --stop-on-error   stop executing the reamining playlist actions on first error -n, --dry-run      show a log of actions which would be performed without running them -v, --verbose      show a log of actions while they are executed -h, --help         display this help
+                     if absent, the playlist file root container is assumed to be an array of action steps -e, --stop-on-error   stop executing the reamining playlist actions on first error -f, --force        if the file operation fails, delete destination and try again -n, --dry-run      show a log of actions which would be performed without running them -v, --verbose      show a log of actions while they are executed -h, --help         display this help